 How much income do I need to support my fiancé?

-Although the fiancé visa is a nonimmigrant visa (which lasts only 90 days), it will also allow your fiancé to apply for a green card within 90 days of entering the U.S. Despite that the financial standards for most non-immigrant visa only require you to show that you have sufficient assets to cover your fiancé’s time in the U.S., fiancé visa’s need to show more in order to get the visa approved.
+Although the K-1 visa is a nonimmigrant visa (which lasts only 90 days), it will also allow your fiancé to apply for a green card within 90 days of entering the U.S. The financial standards for most non-immigrant visa only require you to show that you have sufficient assets to cover your fiancé’s time in the U.S., fiancé visas need to show more in order to get the visa approved.

 What about my fiancé’s kids, can they also come to the U.S.?

 You do need to be aware that there is a potential issue if your fiancé’s child is over 18 but under 21.
 The “child” will be allowed to enter the U.S. as a K-2 dependent.
-The issues come up when you file for the green card because in order to qualify as a “step-child” you must show that the marriage occurred before the child turned 18.
-If the child is already 18 and you are applying for a fiancé visa clearly that didn’t happen.
-This is an evolving area of the law.
+The immigration application issues come up when you file for the green card because in order to qualify as a “step-child” you must show that the marriage occurred before the child turned 18.
+If the child is already 18 and you are applying for a fiancé visa, then clearly that didn’t happen.
+This is an evolving area of US immigration law.
 There has been litigation on the issue.
 Before you apply make sure you discuss it with your NJ Immigration Attorney.

 What is the process for a K-2 Visa?

 You fiancé’s child will go through a similar process as your fiancé.
 In Form I-129F you must include the child in the indicated section.
 You must prove the child’s relationship to your fiancé with evidence.
 Consular forms will then be issued for both the fiancé and her children.